abg/dbsake/docs/commands/sandbox.rst

    via --mysql-distribution /path/to/my/tarball

+.. option:: -D, --datadir <path>

+   Specify the path to the datadir to be used for the sandbox.
+If this path does not exist, it will be created.
+The datadir will be boostrapped using the MySQL version specified via the :option:`sandbox --mysql-distribution` option.
+Sanity checks will be done against the path to verify that it is either empty or seems to be a valid, unused MySQL datadir.

+.. versionadded:: 2.0.0

-.. option:: -D, --data-source <tarball>
+.. option:: -s, --data-source <tarball>

-   Specify a tarball or directory that will be used for the sandbox datadir.
+   Specify a tarball that will be used for the sandbox datadir.
-   If a directory is specified, it will be symlinked to './data' under the sandbox directory.
 If a tarball is specified it will be extracted to the ./data/ path under the sandbox directory, subject to any filtering specified by the --table and --exclude-table options.

 .. versionadded:: 1.0.4

+.. versionchanged:: 2.0.0
+   The ``-s`` short option was added.
+In 1.0 this was ``-D``, but as of 2.0.0, -D is an alias for --datadir.

+.. versionchanged:: 2.0.0
+   --data-source now only takes a tarball option.
+To use an existing datadir, use the :option:`sandbox --datadir` option.

 .. versionchanged:: 1.0.5
    A directory may be specified for the --data-source option to use an